 If you were in a minor car accident or a “near miss” situation and suffered injuries, you may be entitled to file a lawsuit against the at-fault driver.
 Many people think that a car accident is only “serious” if there is serious damage to the vehicle, but New York law may still consider your case to be quite severe and you could be entitled to substantial damage.
-For help filing a car accident claim, contact Sullivan and Galleshaw’s Queens car accident lawyers today for a free consultation.
+For help filing a car accident claim, contact Sullivan and Galleshaw’s New York City car accident lawyers today for a free consultation.

 Suing for a Car Crash Without Vehicle Damage in New York